tim-komarek/IntermediateMicroOnline/content/authors/andrew/_index.md

 ---
 authors:
 - andrew
-name: Andrew Heiss
+name: Tim Komarek
 superuser: true
 ---

-Andrew Heiss is an assistant professor at the Andrew Young School of Policy Studies at Georgia State University, researching international NGOs and teaching data science, program evaluation, and economics.
+Tim Komarek is an associate professor at the Strome College of Business at Old Dominion University, researching urban and regional economics and teaching economics and applied econometrics.